 Steroids are produced naturally in the body.
 Examples include cholesterol and the sex hormones testosterone, progesterone and estrogen.
-Cholesterol is the most abundant steroid in the body and is produced in brain, blood and nerve tissue.
+Cholesterol is the most abundant steroid in the body and is produced in the brain, blood and nerve tissue.

 - Lipids are biological molecules such as fats, oils, phospholipids and steroids